sstelfox/stelfox.net/content/knowledge_base/applications/google_chrome.md

 title: Google Chrome
 ---

+# Google Chrome

 ## Install The Repository

-Put the contents of the following file into /etc/yum.repos.d/google-chrome.repo
+Put the contents of the following file into `/etc/yum.repos.d/google-chrome.repo`

 ```ini
 [google-chrome]